MarwanDawood/LLD/linux_os/part1/README.md

 ## Run OS in VM
 * install VirtualBox from Oracle
-* install Ubuntu 18.04 with 20GB disk size
+* install Kali Linux 10GB disk size
-* create 1 virtual hard disk in virtualbox and add it to Ubuntu machine
+* create 1 virtual hard disk in virtualbox and add it to x64 Kali machine
 * restart your virtual machine.
 * run `lsblk` to see that changes took effect
 * change user to super user, `sudo su`